 Rapid-fire conversations, a sophisticated script and a cast to match make this one of the definitive screwball comedies of all time.

 After a week away on vacation without his wife Lucy (Irene Dunne), Jerry Warriner (Cary Grant) returns home to find she spent the night before with her music instructor after their car, uh, broke down.
-His indignation is not given great weight by Lucy, however, when she learns he not only didn’t spend the week in Florida as he claimed, but went to great lengths to provide evidence he was there.
+His indignation is not given great weight by Lucy, however.
+She’s learned he not only didn’t spend the week in Florida as he claimed, but went to great lengths to provide evidence he was there.
 Evidence that betrays him in the end.

-Dunne, who’d made a number of films by the mid-30s, had created a splash in the previous year’s comedy, Theodora Goes Wild, and was in demand for comedic roles.
-She proved her skills were no fluke with her performance in The Awful Truth, with her balance of sophistication and screwball genius a complementary match for Grant’s style.
+Dunne, who’d made a number of films by the mid-30s and created a splash in the previous year’s comedy, Theodora Goes Wild.
+As a result, she was in demand for comedic roles.
+Her performance in The Awful Truth, proved her skills were no fluke.
+Her balance of sophistication and screwball genius complimented Grant’s style.

 McCarey’s directing style gave him quite a bit of control in the final look of the film, but didn’t always make his stars particularly happy.
 His reliance on improvisation and the lack of a finished script required Grant, Dunne, Bellamy and the rest of the cast to learn to go with the day’s agenda — or lack thereof — and trust in their director’s vision for the finished product.

 It worked, however, and McCarey won the Academy Award for Best Director.
 Other nominations included Best Picture, Best Actress for Dunne, and Best Supporting Actor for Bellamy.

 Today, The Awful Truth is regarded as one of the best screwball comedies in film history.
 It is a smart, sassy movie, with witty dialogue and clever twists.